UCLNatSci/2022/NSCI0006/_sources/second/powers.md

 What is truly remarkable is that for some functions the expansions constructed by the method outlined above are valid over a wider interval than $[-1,1]$.
 In fact, the expansions for some functions are valid *for all* values of $x$.
 Examples include the functions $e^x$, $\sin(x)$ and $\cos(x)$.

 It is quite exciting to think that these non-polynomial functions can be represented by infinite polynomial series.
-However, the expansions converge increasingly slowly as we move further from the point $x=0$, which significantly limits their practical use.
+However, the expansions converge increasingly slowly as we move further from the point $x=0$, which lessens their practical use.

 In this module we will not develop the tools of analysis required to undertake a formal investigation of convergence.
-We will adopt a more experimental approach, by simply generating series containing a few terms and evaluating their accuracy on the interval that we are interested in.
+We will adopt a more experimental approach, by generating series containing a few terms and evaluating their accuracy on the interval that we are interested in.

 ```{exercise}
 Demonstrate that with only five terms in the expansion of $\ln(1+x)$ we obtain a result that is accurate to within 1% on the interval $[-0.5,0.5]$